workadventure/upload-maps/README.md

 > When your done you can just commit and push your changes and it's done !

-If you have any questions or need further assistance, don't hesitate to ask ! (a.artus@workadventu.re)
+If you have any questions or need further assistance, don't hesitate to ask ! (hello@workadventu.re)